Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 Key Results should reflect the ends, not the means.“6 Principles for Truly Effective OKRs (Part 1)”

 This is another ingredient that is even more important in early stage startups.
 With a limited runway, you have to be nimble—otherwise, you’ll go bust.
 You have to focus your limited budget (time, money) on the efforts that bring you the most impact.
-For instance, it’s not about developing the most features, rather the least features that gets you the most important outcome you’re pursuing.
+It’s not about developing the most features, rather the least features that gets you the most important outcome you’re pursuing.

 #3 – Measure Once, Cut Twice